 You can email directly from Navigate or from Canvas.
 We prefer to Navigate as the communication can be seen by the student's advisors as well, ensuring we are all on the same page when supporting the student.
 To learn more about emailing students in Navigate, see the below link.

 And sometimes a more direct message to the student via text is just what is needed.
 This can also be done via Navigate as well.
 Check out this video on how to text one or more students using this tool.

 Navigate supports communication with students in many ways.
 It allows online appointment scheduling while also providing insight into student's performance and engagement across campus.
 It can be used for outreach and initiate alerts for students who are struggling with the unexpected transition to web-based classes or other issues a student may be facing.

-Using Navigate for communication allows its users on campus work together in supporting our students.
+Using Navigate for communication allows its users on-campus to work together in support of our students.